Lind-Project/lind-docs/docs/RustPOSIX/Testing-and-Debugging.md

-### Testing and Debugging
+# Testing and Debugging

+## Unit Tests

+It's useful to add [unit tests](https://doc.rust-lang.org/rust-by-example/testing/unit_testing.html) for helper functions that can be performed on their own.

+## Syscall Test Suite

-To run all the unit tests of syscalls, simply witch to the `safeposix-rust` directory and run `cargo test --lib`.
+To run all the unit tests of syscalls, switch to the `safeposix-rust` directory and run `cargo test --lib`.
 To skip some tests, you can comment out unwanted tests at `safeposix-rust/src/tests/mod.rs`.

-To debug, you firstly run the cargo test.
-After it runs. at the top you of the output, you will see a path starting with `target/` and whatever else that follows.
-You copy that path, and then do `rr record (paste target path here)`.
-Then do `rr replay`, and set a breakpoint at one of these tests.

-If meet `net device couldn't find` error, run the script `gen_netdevs.sh` then do the test again.
+If you meet `net device couldn't find` error, run the script `gen_netdevs.sh` and repeat.

-## Tests Overview

 The RustPosix test suite majorly performs three kinds of tests

-1) # File system tests
+1) #### File system tests

     The `fs_tests.rs` file contains a test suite function `test_fs()`, which runs a series of tests related to file system operations.
 Here's a summary of the tests: